-Regulations means regulations made by the Boardfrom time to time.
+Regulations mean regulations made by the Board from time to time.

-Representative means a solicitor, advocate or counsel or a Member or any other person who is engaged or requested to represent a Member under investigation or before a Tribunal.
+Representative means a solicitor, advocate or counsel or a Member or any other person who is engaged or requested to represent a Member or a Member Firm under investigation or before a Tribunal.